orellabac/onprem-install/bin/README.md

 it must follow the naming convention above, and contain a single line comment in one of the following forms:
 ```
-# desc# here is a one line description
+    # desc# here is a one line description that works with bash and python

-// desc// here is a one line description
+    // desc// here is a one line description that works with javascript
 ```

 Doing so gives you this, for example: